 So how do we do that?
 Here are five ideas.

 2. "Thank a Vet" in a video.
-Disabled American Veterans (DAV) has an awesome way to create a keepsake to #ThankaVet.
+The Disabled American Veterans (DAV) has an awesome way to create a keepsake to #ThankaVet.
 You can upload a customized message and a few photos, and the site will turn them into a tribute video.
-The videos are something you can create and share year round.
+The videos are something you can create and share year-round.

 3. Serve all year long.
 Veterans don't just exist on Veterans Day.
 The Veterans Home in my little town's downtown is there every day of the year.
 Veterans are homeless in our nearest major city.
 My veteran neighbor will always need his driveway shoveled after it snows.
 Not every act of service to our community takes a big effort.
 But every act matters.